GitauHarrison/notes_on_general_topics/01_new_python_version_macOS_virtualenv.md

 It will download from source, compile it using system tools and intall it under `~/.pyenv/versions/`.

 ### Add scope
-A great feature of `pyenv` is not only its ability to manage version of Python but also the freedom it provides you to determine what scope the download version will run under.
+A great feature of `pyenv` is not only its ability to manage version of Python but also the freedom it provides you to determine what scope the downloaded version will run under.
 For example, use:

-- `pyenv global <version>` for all shells
+- `pyenv global <version>` for all global environments
 - `pyenv local <version>` per-project folder
 - `pyenv shell <version>` for the current shell session